p0bailey/p0bailey.github.io/_posts/2020-10-30-terraform-cloud-remote-state-demystified.md.markdown

 date:   2020-10-30 16:36:55 +0100
 tags: [devops,automation,terraform]
 ---
 A bit of history.

-Since I started to use terraform back in 2015 (the old good days :), the state management has been quite painfull for individuals and teams.
+Since I started to use terraform back in 2015 (good old  days), the state management has been quite painful for individuals and teams.
 The biggest concerns  about state management were state corruption, state leak (usually trough a git public repo) and state deletion, unintentional or intentional.
 Then terraform remote state S3 backend came along, what I day.

 With this little piece of configuration a new world was outside there. 😂

+---

 ```
 terraform {